rust-lang/rust/src/doc/reference.md

 ```

 A _unit-like struct_ is a structure without any fields, defined by leaving off
 the list of fields entirely.
-Such types will have a single value, just like
+Such types will have a single value.
+For example:
-the [unit value `()`](#unit-and-boolean-literals) of the unit type.
-For
-example:

 ```
 struct Cookie;